 6. Be better prepared to discuss your invention with a patent examiner and explain what aspects of your work might be patentable.

-Another cost effective pre-filing resource for low budget patent filings is Project PQAI.
-Project PQAI is a collaborative initiative to build a common AI-based prior art search tool.
-PQAI stands for Patent Quality through Artificial Intelligence.
-One of the advantages of PQAI is that it attempts to make the patent process more transparent for all involved, and to significantly grow the number of inventors, thereby accelerating the pace of innovation while simultaneously improving the overall quality of patents.
-By using PQAI and its AI based searching algorithms, cost free searches of hundreds and thousands of potentially relevant references can be reduced to a best of prior-art collection in a top-10 results format.
-By providing you with a “top-10” search result format, this will save you the aggravation, time, and expense of refining and detailing your search queries over and over in an attempt to find the best prior art references.
+Using PQAI and its AI-based searching algorithms, inventors can conduct cost-free searches of hundreds and thousands of potentially relevant references and reduce them to a best-of-prior-art collection in a top-10 results format.
+Additionally, providing you with a “top-10” search result format will save you the aggravation, time, and expense of refining and detailing your search queries over and over in an attempt to find the best prior art references.

 Moreover, with PQAI, you are provided with a query mapping table.
 With such a table, you are provided with a first column that shows a part of the invention query and a second column that shows the relevant text from the search result.
-This mapping is not just word-to-word but it is highly contextual, unlike many other search results provided by third party search firms.
+This mapping is not just word-to-word but highly contextual, unlike many other search results provided by third-party search firms.

 A rejection under Section 103 of the Patent Act is the most often type of rejection that an Examiner will issue.

 An Examiner may reject your patent claim based on Section 103 when your claimed invention is not identically disclosed, so the reference teachings must somehow be modified to meet the claims.